Pink Himalayan Salt in Water – The Ultimate Health Booster?!

 Table salt, ubiquitous in processed foods, contains additives, and anti-caking agents, and is almost purely sodium chloride.

-However, our bodies desperately need sodium for proper adrenal and thyroid function, but it needs to come from natural, unrefined salt.
 Sea salt that is low in heavy metals contain a balance of minerals, including sodium, and can contribute to a healthy diet when appropriately used.

 In his book, The Salt Fix, Dr. James Dinicolantonio’s provides a run down of the nitty gritty details about salt.
 It’s an informative read that dispels the myths surrounding salt and debunks common misconceptions.